buildingSMART/documents-API/README.md

 ##### 3.3.2.2.1.
 Initiating Upload

 The client initiates the document upload by sending a POST request to the CDEs _/upload-documents_ endpoint.

-The `callback` part is specified by the client, and in `callback.url`, the client passes a url unto which to later redirect the user from the browser session.
-In this example, the client is listening locally on port `8080`.
-The `server_context` in this example is using a guid value, which was obtained in a previous document exchange between this client and the CDE, to inform the CDE that a previous selection should be resumed.
+In the `callback` part the client passes a URL unto which to later redirect the user from the browser session.
+In this example, the client is listening locally on port 8080 and the callback URL will expire in 3600 seconds (one hour).

+The client is using the optional `server_context` in this example to provide a guid value which was obtained, from the CDE, in a previous document exchange.
+The `server_context` informs the CDE of the user's previous activity (e.g. a "project" or a directory on the CDE).
+The CDE can use the `server_context` to resume the document upload session from where the user has last left.

 The `files` array has a single element, and this file was assigned a client generated `session_file_id`, see [3.3.1.2.
 Identifying Files During the Workflow](#3312-identifying-files-during-the-workflow).

 ```json